 Chris Wooding

-Chris Wooding is a British writer, born on 28 February 1977 in Leicester, and now residing in London.
-He penned his first book, Crashing, at the age of nineteen, which was published in 1998 when he was twenty-one.
-Since then, he has authored numerous works, including The Haunting of Alaizabel Cray, a silver runner-up for the Nestlé Smarties Book Prize, and Poison, the winner of the Lancashire Children's Book of the Year.
+Chris Wooding is a British writer, born on 28 February 1977 in Leicester, now residing in London.
+He wrote his first book, Crashing, at the age of nineteen, and it was published in 1998 when he was twenty-one.
+Since then, he has written numerous books, including The Haunting of Alaizabel Cray, a silver runner-up for the Nestlé Smarties Book Prize, and Poison, which won the Lancashire Children's Book of the Year.

-Wooding is the author of several series: Broken Sky, an anime-influenced fantasy serial for children; Braided Path, a fantasy trilogy for adults; Malice, a young adult fantasy blending graphic novel and traditional novel styles; and Tales of the Ketty Jay, a four-part steampunk sci-fi fantasy for adults.
+Chris is the author of several completed series: Broken Sky, an anime-influenced fantasy serial for children; Braided Path, a fantasy trilogy for adults; and Malice, a young adult fantasy that mixes graphic novel with the traditional novel.
+He also created the four-part series, Tales of the Ketty Jay, a steampunk sci-fi fantasy for adults.

 Are you sure you want to delete this?